darkfrontcode/angular-end-to-end/README.md

-Angular End-To-End
+angular end-to-end
 =====================

 ## how to install

 ```
-Open your terminal,
+open your terminal,
 type npm install,
 wait until the packages are ready
 ```